-9 Reasons Why Jealousy Is A Completely Useless Waste of Time
+9 Reasons Why Jealousy Is A Useless Waste Of Time

 I have both been a jealous person myself at time, and also been on the receiving end of a jealous person's irrational thinking.
 Neither side of the equation is an enviable or happy one.
 Jealousy is like being irrationally angry but with none of the release.
 Having someone be jealous of you is like being found guilty of a crime you didn't commit – and that's a whole lot of drama for anyone over the age of roughly 7.
 Try even saying "It's like you've found me guilty of a crime I didn't commit!" out loud.
 Go ahead, try it.
 You can't do it without pretending you are Susan Lucci, and while that's fun, it's also no way to live your life.